Sharaal/screeps.com/develop/README.md

     - sourceAllrounder: Harvest a source and use the energy to transfer it to a spawn, extension or tower, build a structure or upgrade the controller
+      - amount: Harvest positions on the room * 2
     - sourceUpgrader: Harvest a source and upgrade the controller
+      - amount: 1

 - Controller >= 4 with an energy storage:
-    - flagClaimer: Move to the "claim" flag and claim the room
+    - flagClaimer: Move to the "claim" flag and claim the room.
+Only one will be built if there is a flag
+      - amount: 1 (if there is a "claim" flag)
-    - storageBuilder: Draw energy from the energy storage and build a structure
+    - storageBuilder: Draw energy from the energy storage and build a construction site
+      - amount: 1 (if there is a construction site)
     - storageCarrier: Pick up energy or draw it from the energy storage to transfer it to a spawn, extension, tower or energy storage
+      - amount: Sources in the room * 2
     - storageSourcer: Harvest the source, transfer the energy to a near energy storage or drop it
+      - amount: Sources in the room * 1
     - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own
+      - amount: 1 (if there is a spawn to built)
     - storageUpgrader: Draw energy from the energy storage and upgrade the controller
+      - amount: 1

 #### Activities

-- buildConstructionSite: Search the closest construction site, move to and build it
+- buildConstructionSite: Search the closest construction site, move to and build it (if the creep stays on a harvest position of a source, it will first go away from it bevor start to build)
   - next if there is no more construction site
   - harvest if energy of creep is empty